spondonsarma/ALF_2.5_Personal/README.md

 **Examples** This directory provides a set of short example runs.

-**Documentation**  We have included in the file ALF-05.pdf an extensive documentation,
+**Documentation**  We have included in the file  [doc.pdf](https://git.physik.uni-wuerzburg.de/fassaad/General_QMCT_code/raw/documentation_new/Documentation/doc.pdf)   an extensive documentation.

 ## TESTING ##